CBI approver spills beans about malpractices in mining company

 He added that Sub Inspector of Sandur, Tejasvi had raided the DMS office at Bellary in 2003 after learning about this scam and recovered a huge stack of fake permit books.
 However, SM Jain and his son Rajendra Jain feigned illness and got themselves admitted in hospital and later managed to secure anticipatory bail.

 "Since SM Jain was an AICC member and had strong political backing, he managed to hush up the matter," said Anjaneya.

-Erasing all data On September 23 this year, the Supreme Court ordered the CBI to probe into the alleged illegal mining in Karnataka by Janardhana Reddy's company - Associated Mining Company and the Deccan Mining Syndicate owned by SM Jain.
+On September 23 this year, the Supreme Court ordered the CBI to probe into the alleged illegal mining in Karnataka by Janardhana Reddy's company - Associated Mining Company and the Deccan Mining Syndicate owned by SM Jain.